alphamikle/nanc_docs/docs/nui/logic.md

 ## Calculations

-You can use math operators in calculated expressions in your NUI code.
+You can use math operators in calculated expressions in your Nui code.
 For example, you can use the following form to specify the `ratio` parameter of the `<aspectRatio>` widget/tag:

 ```html
 <aspectRatio ratio="{{ 4 / 3 }}">